 - Establish your anti-discriminatory policy

 An anti-discriminatory policy is a document that provides clarity to your employees on acceptable behavior and ensures compliance.
-Your policy can be a short statement that highlights your companies stance against discrimination or a longer document that includes actionable items, such as where to report in the event of an employee experiencing discrimination (more on that below).
+Your policy can be a short statement highlighting your company's stance against discrimination or a longer document that includes actionable items, such as where to report an employee experiencing discrimination (more on that below).

 One of the most important aspects of your policy is to illustrate that the rules apply to everyone -- from individual contributors to tenured high-performers and senior leadership.

-Share your document to new hires during onboarding and leave room to discuss your policy openly to make sure they understand and formally agree via a signature.
+Share your document with new hires during onboarding and leave room to discuss your policy openly to ensure they understand and formally agree via a signature.